 H. J. (Bud) Harris, professor emeritus, Natural and Applied Sciences, University of Wisconsin-Green Bay

 Al House, former president, Apostle Islands Sport Fisherman’s Association, Washburn, Wis.

-J. Val Klump, senior director and associate dean of research, School of Freshwater Sciences, University of Wisconsin-Milwaukee
+J. Val Klump, former senior director and associate dean of research, School of Freshwater Sciences, University of Wisconsin-Milwaukee

 Madelyn Leopold, private landowner and retired attorney, Madison, Wis.

 Larry J. MacDonald, former mayor, Bayfield, Wis.